danithaca/s2c2/tests/README.md

 ```
 default |  When I open the recent email: :index
 default |  When I open the last email
+default |  When I open the last email from :from_email to :to_email
 default |  Then (I )break
 default |  Then show email content
 default |  Then show email parsed content
 default |  Then check email sent from :from_email to :to_email
+default |  Then check email sent to :to_email
 default |  Then check email contains :text
 default |  Then check email subject contains :text
 default |  When I follow the email link like :link_pattern